cardrank/cardrank/README.md

 #### `portable`

-The `portable` build tag can be used to disable the `TwoPlusRanker`, which requires embedding a large (approximately 130 Mib) look-up table.
+The `portable` build tag can be used to disable the `TwoPlusTwoRanker`, which requires embedding a large (approximately 130 Mib) look-up table.

 This is useful when using this package in a portable or embedded application.